azanebrain/system-setup/README.md

 Set the default path in ~/.vv-config to the Sites dir.
 When you use `vv`, it will prompt you for the directory

 # [Atom](https://atom.io)
 I like [Atom](https://atom.io) because it is made for devs who just want to get going.
 The out of the box features and customizability encompass the ideals that every IDE strives to provide to its user base.

 I used Sublime Text for a while, but Atom operates closer to the terminal.
 You can do a lot more through key commands and the stuff I care about (terminal functionality, package mangement, git integration) is baked in with zero configuration needed.

 [Shortcut cheatsheet](https://bugsnag.com/blog/atom-editor-cheat-sheet)
 ```
-apm install atom-typescript auto-update-packages emmet file-icons resize-panes atom-color-highlight color-picker todo-show autocomplete-plus tabs-to-spaces language-jade linter vertical-align
+apm install atom-typescript auto-update-packages emmet file-icons resize-panes atom-color-highlight color-picker git-plus todo-show autocomplete-plus tabs-to-spaces language-jade linter vertical-align
 ```

 ## Atom Config